Virginia Trioli

-Trioli currently hosts the morning program on ABC Radio Melbourne in Melbourne.
-She has previously been co-host of the Australian Broadcasting Corporation's breakfast television program News Breakfast.

 Career

-Born in Bendigo, Trioli attended Donvale High School and graduated from La Trobe University in the 1980s with a Bachelor of Arts degree with a fine arts major in cinema.
+Trioli was born in Bendigo to an Italian father and Australian mother.
+One of seven children, she moved to the Melbourne suburb of Nunawading as a toddler.
+Trioli attended Donvale High School and graduated from La Trobe University in the 1980s with a Bachelor of Arts degree with a fine arts major in cinema.
 She worked as a publicist for a book publisher, then at the Victorian Ethnic Affairs Commission before starting at The Age in 1990.
 For three years she was president of The Ages chapter of the union, the Australian Journalists Association (now the Media, Entertainment and Arts Alliance).

 Trioli began, but never completed, postgraduate studies at New York University from 1993 to 1994 while working as a reporter for The Age, where she worked until 1999.
-She worked part-time for the Packer organisation as a columnist on the magazine The Bulletin.
+She worked part-time for the Packer organisation as a columnist on The Bulletin magazine.

 Trioli became a radio presenter when she worked at 774 ABC Melbourne in 2001 on weekday afternoons, where she shared the journalist union's Walkley Award with the 774 Drive Team.
 In 2001, she won a Walkley Award for her interview with former defence minister Peter Reith over the Children Overboard Affair.

 In 2005, Trioli moved to Sydney to host the morning show on the radio station 702 ABC Sydney, replacing Sally Loane.
 After nearly two years, she resigned from this role on 9 November 2007 to concentrate on developing her TV career.
 In addition to her radio commitments, she was a regular occasional commentator on ABC TV program Insiders and was a weekly host on Sunday Arts.
 On 5 February 2007, Trioli was announced as the Friday presenter of ABC's Lateline news and current affairs program, replacing Maxine McKew.
-Trioli hosts the ABC program Q&A when its regular host, Hamish Macdonald, is on a break.
+Trioli is a fill-in host on the ABC program Q&A.